untoldengine/UntoldEngine/scripts/untold-blender-addon/README.md

 - `Scope`: export the visible scene or selected objects.
-- `File Type`: choose the `.untold` file type marker. `Standard` is the default runtime asset marker; use `Shared` to mark a non-tiled export as a scene-wide asset so `loadSceneAuthored` picks up its lights/cameras/baked color-management LUT (see
+- `File Type`: choose the `.untold` file type marker. `Standard` is the default runtime asset marker; use `Shared` to mark a non-tiled export as a scene-wide asset so `loadSceneAuthored` picks up its lights/cameras/color grade LUT (see
   [Using Color Management](../../docs/API/UsingColorManagement.md)). `LOD`/ `HLOD` are for manually producing distance-asset payloads outside the tiled scene exporter.
 - `Convert Orientation`: convert Blender native coordinates into engine space.
 - `Write Validation JSON`: write a companion validation file.
 - `Compress Geometry`: use LZ4 compression for geometry chunks.
-- `Bake Color Management`: bake the scene's active View Transform/Look/ Exposure/Gamma into a color-grading LUT so Untold can closely reproduce Blender's color management, including Filmic/AgX highlight compression.
-- `Color LUT Size`: grid size (N) for the NxNxN color-grading LUT.
 - `Color Grade LUT`: path to an externally-authored standard `.cube` 3D LUT to stage and apply as a post-tonemap creative grade.
-Unlike `Bake Color Management`, nothing is rendered from Blender — the `.cube` is copied as-is and loaded directly by the engine, composing with (not replacing) the tonemap or `Bake Color Management` bake.
+Nothing is rendered from Blender — the `.cube` is copied as-is and loaded directly by the engine, composing with (not replacing) the engine's native tonemap operator.
 - `Compress Textures`: convert staged textures to engine-native `.utex` files and patch the exported `.untold` references.

-The `Untold Materials` tab in the 3D viewport sidebar (`N` panel) includes a `Color Management` panel with a `Scan Color Management` operator that previews the View Transform/Look/Exposure/Gamma `Bake Color Management` would capture, without exporting, and warns about compositor grading nodes (Color Balance, Curves, Hue Correct) that a LUT bake cannot capture.

 Texture baking requires Pillow in Blender's Python and the `astcenc` binary: